smkrv/mikrotik-domain-filter-script/README.md

 ### Detailed Description of Domain Processing in Downloaded Lists

-This document describes the detailed process of handling domains from downloaded lists, including filtering, validation, whitelisting, and special list exclusions.
+This part describes the detailed process of handling domains from downloaded lists, including filtering, validation, whitelisting, and special list exclusions.
 The examples provided will use the specified domains and their subdomains, along with complex input formats such as Clash and Clash New.

 #### 1. Initial Filtering